ezra-buckingham/sally-the-sliver-siren/README.md

-# Sally the Slier Siren
+# Sally the Sliver Siren

-A custom sliver client that will send slack notifications upon new beacons / sessions that check in.
+A custom sliver client that will send slack or teams notifications upon new beacons / sessions that check in.
 Can either be run with a config file (that will be reloaded after `sleep` number of seconds, except for the `sliver_config` as the intial connection is used for all checks).

 ## Usage